maxjacobson/hardscrabble.net/_posts/2025-12-26-my-favorite-music-of-2025.md

   single from their new album from this year, [Elderberry Wine](https://www.youtube.com/watch?v=uE0waEdE2Pw), which hardly sounds like the same band, but they've got range, and which Wednesday you're gonna get depends on the day of the week.
+- [**Dan Hardin - Romeo and Juliet**](https://www.youtube.com/watch?v=AMnDzN1mIjE) -- This was uploaded to YouTube in 2007 and it looks like it.
+This is a Dire Straits cover and it's one of my favorite covers.
+A few years ago I thought of it and tried to find it and was sad to learn that Hardin had made all of his videos private to protest YouTube running ads on them (I think?).
+I happened to think of it again today and was delighted to see that he'd made them public again.
+What a perfect song.
+A Christmas miracle.
+This time I [downloaded](https://github.com/yt-dlp/yt-dlp) it.
+  It's only 10mb.

 This is a very random assortment of recommendations but I hope you found something to like here.
 Those are the highlights.
 Bon voyage, 2025.